UGLW: Unofficial Guide to Legoland Windsor

 Perhaps obvious but not everyone does.
 The leaflet has a detailed map, timings of all the shows, details of ride height restrictions etc. They are available from the ticket booths or Guest Services just as you enter the park on the right.
 They are free of charge.

-If your child is of an age to not know what to do if they get separated, consider getting one of these - fill in your mobile phone number and slap it on their back.
+If your child is of an age to not know what to do if they get separated, consider getting one of these lost parents wristbands - fill in your mobile phone number and fit it to your child.
 If they should get separated from you a Legoland attendant (or more likely another considerate parent) can call the number and reunite you, perhaps within seconds - turning a potential disaster in to a temporary inconvenience.

-A great idea, Lost Parents stickers are available at Guest Services, in The Beginning or Lego City.
+A great idea, Lost Parents wristbands are available free at Guest Services, in The Beginning or Heartlake City.

 10. See the Harbour show if you can